ministryofjustice/security-guidance/docs/patch-management-guide.md

 **Note:** The default is for patches to be applied as soon as possible.
 You should not normally delay patching because of concerns about possible issues with the patches themselves.

 Patches and updates for security related devices must be treated as High Risk \(3\) at least, and implemented in accordance with this rating.
+For more details on risk ratings, refer to the [vulnerability risk ratings](vulnerability-scanning-guide.md#vulnerability-risk-ratings) information.

 For ratings of High Risk \(3\) or Critical \(4\), the [Risk Advisor Team](#contact-details) must evaluate the probability and impact, and use this to guide a 'tolerance' period, at the end of which a patch must be applied.